rhertzog/distro-tracker/docs/design.rst

 Email Dispatch
 ++++++++++++++

-As is the case for control message processing, the PTS expects the system's MTA to pipe any received package emails to a management command - :mod:`distro_tracker.mail.management.commands.tracker_dispatch`.
+As is the case for control message processing, Distro Tracker expects the system's MTA to pipe any received package emails to a management command - :mod:`distro_tracker.mail.management.commands.tracker_dispatch`.
 For information how to set this up, refer to the :ref:`mailbot setup <mailbot>`.